Below, I have listed my Top 10 Bucket List Trails that I am excited to do in the next year.

 1o.
 Goldsmith Woodlands

 We hiked this beautiful boutique 170-acre property on October 20, 2022.
 We shared the trail with other hikers. a few runners, and some very friendly dog owners.
 The trails were dirt roadways with slight elevation here and there.
 The foliage was at its peak and mixed between towering pine trees.
 The property was once owned by Bessie Goldsmith, who loved the woodlands around Foster Pond.
 We made our way out to the trail’s end, called appropriately “Journey’s End,” and stopped to enjoy the open view of the pond.
 There was a picnic table on the flat area above the peninsula that would be perfect for lunch or just a quick rest.
 The parking area holds about 6 cars and has a quick turnover.
-The trail was about 3.25 miles round trip from the trailhead to Journey’s End.
+The trail was about 3.25 miles round trip from the trailhead to Journey’s End and back to parking lot.
 We did take a few very short side trails – all well-marked.
 The parking lot is at 491 South Main St., Andover, MA.

 Support the Cape Ann Community Foundation